ita-social-projects/ZeroWaste/README.md

 In your local machine in cloned project in config folder rename database.yml.sample to database.yml.
 Make sure that the user and password match the data in this file.
 Port may be changed.

+For further work, make sure that you have a user 'postgres' with superuser.
+If is no that one do next:
+$ `sudo -u user psql user`
+$ `CREATE USER postgres SUPERUSER;`
+$ `CREATE DATABASE postgres WITH OWNER postgres;`

+If you're having trouble authenticating, you may need to reset your password.
+You can <a href="https://stackoverflow.com/questions/55038942/fatal-password-authentication-failed-for-user-postgres-postgresql-11-with-pg">read</a> instruction how to do it.

 <b>pg gem</b>

 Under certain circumstances bundle can do not install pg.